Pelados em Santos: Music video

-A customized yellow Brasília was a prominent feature in the original "Pelados em Santos" music video.
+A customised yellow Brasília featured prominently in the original "Pelados em Santos" music video.

-The song got a music video, being only one of two music videos that the band made, along with "Vira-Vira".
+"Pelados em Santos" received a music video, making it one of only two music videos produced by the band, the other being "Vira-Vira".

-In the video, members appear with the clothes they usually wore in shows and on TV.
-In parts of it, Júlio appears characterized as a mariachi representing the happiness and the humorous intention of the members.
-The music video also mixes live-action elements with animated elements.
+In the video, the band members appear wearing outfits similar to those they typically used during live performances and television appearances.
+In several scenes, Júlio Rasec is dressed as a mariachi, reflecting the group's humorous approach.
+The video combines live-action footage with animated elements.

-The blonde woman with a red dress that appears in the music video is model Nereide Nogueira.
+The blonde woman wearing a red dress who appears in the video is model Nereide Nogueira.

 Reception and legacy

-It was the third most executed song on Brazilian radio in the year of release.
-According to the Escritório Central de Arrecadação e Distribuição, "Pelados em Santos" was the most played song by the band and was the top song that was played, among other artists, between the period of 2004 and 2015.
+"Pelados em Santos" was the third most played song on Brazilian radio in its year of release.
+According to the Escritório Central de Arrecadação e Distribuição, it was the most frequently played song by Mamonas Assassinas and ranked among the most played songs by all artists in Brazil between 2004 and 2015.

-The Brasília car model 1977 belonged to the grandmother of Mirella Zacanini, the then-wife of Dinho.
-The original car was auctioned in the TV show Domingo Legal.
-Later, the car was seized by road cops for lack of documentation, but the family of Dinho ended up recouping it in 2015, in a very bad state.
-A new model was modified to have pieces of the original car and was subsequently used in events about old cars.
+The yellow 1977 Brasília featured in the music video belonged to the grandmother of Mirella Zacanini, who was then married to Dinho.
+The original vehicle was later auctioned on the television programme Domingo Legal.
+Subsequently, it was seized by highway police due to missing documentation, but Dinho's family recovered it in 2015 in poor condition.
+A different Brasília was later modified using parts from the original car and has since been displayed at classic car events.

 Cover versions

-The Brazilian rock group Titãs covered this song in 1999, in their cover album As Dez Mais.
+The Brazilian rock band Titãs recorded a cover version of "Pelados em Santos" in 1999 for their covers album As Dez Mais.

 Music video

-The music video of the song shows each member of the band offering a wide range of fictional products of the brand "Titãs" (like banks, whiskeys, food, etc.) in a Bombril commercial-like studio (actually, the PV was introduced by the same man that made the Bombril TV commercials), with alternate shots of naked women holding the As Dez Mais CD.
-The video features performances by Carlos Moreno, Bárbara Paz and Cheila Ferlin.
+The music video features the band members presenting a range of fictional products branded as "Titãs" (including banks, whisky, and food items) in a studio styled after a Bombril television commercial.
+The video is introduced by Washington Olivetto, who was also responsible for the original Bombril advertising campaigns.
+These scenes are intercut with shots of nude women holding copies of the As Dez Mais CD.

+The video includes appearances by Carlos Moreno, Bárbara Paz, and Cheila Ferlin.

-In the middle of the video, a brand of giant cigarettes ("Titãs lights") is introduced by the Bombril man, and a warning on the upper left edge says: "Os Titãs advertem: O Ministério faz mal à sua saúde" (Titãs warn: the Ministry is unhealthy for you), a parody of the similar warning placed in all cigarettes' packs in Brazil, as well on cigarette advertisings in television: "O Ministério da Saúde adverte: fumar é prejudicial à saúde" (The Ministry of Health warns: smoking is unhealthy)".
+Midway through the video, a fictional brand of oversized cigarettes, "Titãs Lights", is introduced by Olivetto.
+A warning displayed in the upper-left corner reads: "Os Titãs advertem: O Ministério faz mal à sua saúde" ("Titãs warn: the Ministry is unhealthy for you"), parodying the mandatory Brazilian health warning found on cigarette packaging and advertising: "O Ministério da Saúde adverte: fumar é prejudicial à saúde" ("The Ministry of Health warns: smoking is harmful to your health").

-Other shots include Tony Bellotto pretending sex with a sex doll, some band members hugging the naked women, and the final shot of the clip, with all the band members and the Bombril man singing the song.
+Additional scenes depict Tony Bellotto simulating sexual activity with a sex doll, band members posing with the nude models, and a final group shot in which all band members and Olivetto sing the song together.

-According to the band, the idea of inviting Washington Olivetto was "to play with our fame of being a commercial band.
-We thought of singing as if we were doing an advertisement for the song, which is the reason for a music video exist".
+According to the band, the decision to invite Washington Olivetto was intended to play on their reputation as a "commercial" band, framing the performance as if it were an advertisement for the song itself, which they described as the rationale behind the video's concept.